Tips for Painting Water and Reflections

 • In clear water, the rocks and objects under the water are seen.

-• Water in the foreground is usually darker than more distant water.
+Water in the foreground is usually darker than more distant water.

 Understanding the Shapes & Angles Reflected in the Water:

-Many new painters paint the reflected image as an exact, mirrored image of direct object.
+Many new painters paint the reflected image as an exact, mirrored image of the direct object.
 This distorts and the realistic landscape painting requires a more accurate representation of what your eyes actually see.

 • When viewing a scene of reflections in water, you are seeing the actual objects in the scene and their reflected images from two different viewing angles.